 The University of Minnesota offers affordable and competitive graduate tuition while also being situated in one of the most affordable metropolitan areas in the country.

 Tuition & Fees

 Financial Support – Fellowships and Traineeships

 Admitted doctoral students are automatically considered for funding.
 The PhD program has several sources available.
-No separate application is required, except for the Hearst Fellowship in Public Health and Aging.

 John Kralewski Family Fellowship: Amount varies.
 US and International students are eligible.

 HPM Doctoral Scholarship: The Division of Health Policy and Management has some limited funding for incoming doctoral students.
 International students are eligible.